PipedreamHQ/pipedream/docs/docs/workspaces/sso/google/README.md

 Before you configure the application in Google, make sure all your users have matching email addresses for their Pipedream user profile and their Google Workspace profile.
 Once SSO is enabled, they will not be able to change their Pipedream email address.

-If a user's Pipedream email does not match the email in their IDP profile, they will not be able to log in.
+If a user's Pipedream email does not match the email in their Google profile, they will not be able to log in.

 If existing users signed up for Pipedream using an email and password, they will no longer be able to do so.
 They will only be able to sign in using SSO.